Kim Taylor Wins Final Club Tournament of 2025

 Rare Win for Enfield at Wrest Park in GC Open League

-Friday 2 May - report by Thomas Halliday
+Friday 2 May - Thomas Halliday

 Wrest Park 7-11 Enfield